Getting Started

 We just pulled design tokens from several Specify repositories to a Bitbucket repository.

-We used the Specify CLI inside a Bitbucket pipeline to generate design tokens on a branch called specify
+We used the Specify CLI inside a Bitbucket pipeline to generate design tokens on a branch called specify.
+Then, we used the Bitbucket REST API to create a pull request from the specify branch to the master one.

 Now, every time your design data is updated on Specify, you'll receive an automated pull request on your Bitbucket repository ⚡️